 Key Facts About Mesothelioma Lawsuits

-2. Many cases settle out of court for average mesothelioma settlements of $1 million to $2 million.
+Many mesothelioma cases settle out of court, with average payouts ranging nationally from $1 million to $2 million.

-5. Deadlines limit when you can file claims.
-Mesothelioma lawyers can help you if you are eligible.
+Deadlines limit when you can file claims.
+Mesothelioma lawyers can help you file if you’re eligible.

-Many asbestos manufacturers were aware of the health risks but failed to protect workers and consumers.
-A lawsuit becomes a powerful tool in seeking justice.
+Many asbestos product manufacturers were aware of the health risks but failed to protect workers and consumers.
+For those who were exposed to asbestos because of this negligence, a lawsuit becomes a powerful tool in seeking justice.
 A qualified asbestos attorney can help you decide whether to pursue a lawsuit and can guide you through the process.
 Their expertise can help you receive monetary damages that may build you a more secure financial future for your loved ones.

 Mesothelioma Survivors Who Have Filed Asbestos Lawsuits